A Beginner’s Guide to Combat

 Disclaimer

 This guide is intended solely for personal use.
-It is not meant to cure, diagnose or treat war or its symptoms.
-If you are new to Afghanistan or Iraq and have experienced more than one fire fight, ambush, rocket, mortar, IED, tank or ground attack in the past three days, see your sergeant, lieutenant or company commander for advice.
+It is not meant to cure, diagnose or treat war stress or its symptoms.
+If you fought in WWII, Korea, Vietnam, Somalia, Syria, Afghanistan or Iraq and experienced more than one fire fight, ambush, rocket, mortar, IED, tank or ground attack, please ask your former commander about free tickets to Let’s Make a Deal, Jerry Springer or Hot Bench.

 Recruiters